nus-cs2103-AY2122S1/tp/README.md

 * Parameters must only contain permitted characters, as listed in the [Parameter summary](#parameter-summary-with-prefix-included) below.

-* Optional parameters need not be all present when executing a command, they are denoted in this user guide using square brackets '[]'.<br>
+* Optional parameters are denoted in this user guide using square brackets '[]', at least one optional parameter must be present when executing a command.<br>
   e.g. in `edit task m/<module name> ti/<task id> [a/<edited task name>] [d/<edited task deadline>]`, `a/<edited task name>` and `d/<edited task deadline>` are the optional parameters

 * If duplicate parameters are provided, only the latest parameters will be processed.